 Keep in mind that It is very normal for babies to fall asleep at the breast or bottle, so don’t beat yourself up if this happens.
 (And it may happen a lot!)
 Sometimes, when your baby is really upset, this is the best source of comfort.
 Laney recently received her four month vaccines, and afterwards the first thing I did was breastfeed; this helped dry all her tears, and then she promptly fell asleep.
 However, by regularly keeping her awake for a full feeding, I know she will nap better throughout the day and sleep better at night.

 Both of my girls prefer to sleep in my arms.
 If I could, I would hold my babies night and day, even when they sleep.
 However, (contrary to popular belief!) moms need sleep too.
 Enter the günamüna Swaddle Sleep Bag.
-Laney is a great sleeper, and that credit goes to keeping her tummy full and using the günamüna swaddle sleep bag.
+Laney is a great sleeper, and that credit goes to the full feeding method and using the günamüna swaddle sleep bag.
 When she can’t be in my arms, snuggled in her sleep bag is the next best place.

 Love, Emily and the günamüna team